NBA Draft

 kingston-team-footprint

-Flemings' importance to Houston's offensive infrastructure may be best represented by his impact on his frontcourt's ability to convert at the rim, which is boosted by the volume he created opportunities at the rim (2 rim assists p/40, 87th%ile in D!).
+Flemings' importance to Houston's offensive infrastructure may be best represented by his impact on his frontcourt's ability to convert at the rim, which is boosted by the volume he created opportunities at the rim (2 rim assists per 40, 87th%ile in D!).
 Both Chris Cenac and Joseph Tugler saw massive increases in their rim FG% with Flemings on the floor.
-Cenac in particular was one of the best playfinishers in the NCAA when he shared mins with Kingston, shooting 82.6% at the rim with Flemings and 50% without him.
-Tugler was a 60th%ile rim finisher in 2025, Flemings' influence boosted him all the way to 91st%ile this season!
+Cenac in particular was one of the best play-finishers in the NCAA when he shared mins with Kingston, shooting 82.6% at the rim with Flemings and 50% without him.
+Tugler was a 60th%ile rim finisher in 2025, Flemings' influence boosted him all the way to 93rd%ile this season!

 kingston-spoonfeed